Updated: Nov 28, 2022

 Do You Need To Pay Upon Claiming Your Inheritance?

 An estate tax is based on the total value of a deceased person's money and property.
 It is deducted from the decedent's assets before any transfer to beneficiaries.

 As previously stated, the estate tax is a federal tax imposed on transferring an estate's assets before they are distributed.
 Only estates valued at more than $11.58 million are subject to the federal estate tax.

-Inheritance tax is a tax that is levied on an asset that you receive as a gift.
-Any debts owed by the estate will be paid by the estate before any inherited assets are distributed.
+An inheritance tax is a tax that is levied on an asset that you receive as a gift.
+The estate will pay any debts owed by the estate before any inherited assets are distributed.

 On the other hand, on the federal level, the portion of an estate over $11.4 million is subject to a 40% federal estate tax.
 One of the advantages of an estate tax is that it is collected before the legacy is distributed, so you will not have to worry about it.
 The value of the assets you receive from someone's estate is used to calculate the inheritance tax, which means that you, the person inheriting, would be liable for paying it if it applied.

-While inheritance is not taxable in California, estate taxes are still in effect under federal law.
+While inheritance is not taxable in California, estate taxes are still under federal law.
 However, estate taxes are paid before the estate is distributed as an inheritance.

 So if you're a beneficiary, you don't have to worry about taxes.
 However, if you are the one who owns the estate, you still have to pay taxes before transferring assets.

 Find A California Estate Planning Lawyer Near Me